-National Security Advisor Jake Sullivan said that the results of this threat “would be catastrophic”.
+U.S. National Security Advisor Jake Sullivan said that the results of this threat “would be catastrophic.”

-And even The New York Times admits that we’d see a... “grinding halt to the electronic supply chains that make the modern world run.”
+And even The New York Times admits that we’d see a “grinding halt [in] the electronic supply chains that make the modern world run.”

 So why are some of the most clued-in people in the world so worried?
 It’s because China has a chance to take total control of perhaps the single most important resource in the world today.